nion-software/nionswift/docs/user_interface.rst

 Info
 ----
 The Info subsection of the inspector allows you to edit the title and description of the selected item.

 .. image:: graphics/inspector_info_subsection.png
     :width: 321
     :alt: Inspector Info Subsection

 The Info subsection will only be visible if a single item is selected.
 If the item selected contains multiple data items, like a layered line plot for example, changing the title and description of the item will not affect the names and descriptions of each data item; it will change the title and description for the combined display item.
+To edit individual data item titles, you must use a display that shows only that data item.

+To edit the description / caption, press the :guilabel:`Edit` button, make your changes, then click :guilabel:`Save` or :guilabel:`Cancel`.

 .. _Image Display Inspector Section:

 Image Display
 -------------
-Image Display allows you to force an image to be displayed as a line plot instead of the default.
+The :guilabel:`Image Display` inspector subsection allows you to force the display to either a line plot or an image instead of the default (which is an image for 2D data and a line plot for 1D data).

 .. image:: graphics/inspector_image_display_subsection.png
     :width: 321
     :alt: Inspector Image Display Subsection

 You can revert to the default display for an image by choosing :guilabel:`Default`.

+..
+TODO: Scale marker customization options (position, text color, background color) are available
+.. when the feature flag "feature.scale_marker_customization" is enabled.
+Document here once official.

 .. _Image Data Inspector Section: